gitcseme/gitcseme/README.md

 ### Hi there, I'm Shuvo 👋

-## I'm a student and Developer
+## I'm a software Developer

-- 🔭 I have studied computer science and completed CSE honorse in 2019
+- 🔭 I have studied computer science and completed BSc in CSE in 2019
 - 🌱 I’m currently learning everything 🤣
 - ⚙️ I work with ASP.NET Core and Angular for web developing.
 - 👀 I’m looking for job as a software engineer.